Ky Fan lemma

-In mathematics, Ky Fan's lemma (KFL) is a combinatorial lemma about labellings of triangulations.
+In mathematics, Ky Fan's lemma (KFL) is a combinatorial lemma about labelings of triangulations.
 It is a generalization of Tucker's lemma.
 It was proved by Ky Fan in 1952.

 In this example, where n = 2, there is no 2-dimensional alternating simplex (since the labels are only 1,2).
 Hence, there must exist a complementary edge (marked with red).